Beaulieu527/Beaulieu527.github.io/_posts/2019-04-14-hikt_sinatra_app.markdown

 ---
 layout: post
 title:      "Hikt sinatra app"
-date:       2019-04-14 20:41:36 +0000
+date:       2019-04-14 16:41:37 -0400
 permalink:  hikt_sinatra_app
 ---

 For this project, I built a full MVC Sinatra application. this application is for people who love hiking.
-This app allows  you to do a couple of things.
+Hikt allows  you to do a couple of things.

 * Sign up